 - Water

 - After allowing the coffee to steep for 3-4 minutes, slowly press the plunger downward.
-You will need to apply a certain amount of downward pressure.

 What you’ll need